hmrc/income-tax-view-change-frontend/README.md

 ## Run the application

-To update from Nexus and start all services from the RELEASE version instead of snapshot
+To start all Service Manager services from the latest RELEASE version instead of snapshot

 ```
 sm --start ITVC_ALL --appendArgs '{"CITIZEN_DETAILS":["-Dmongodb.cid-sautr-cache.enabled=false"]}' -r